-uat.edu/BTB/360-tour
+uat.edu/BTB/360-tou

+READY SET GO "

 The UAT admissions process should begin as early as your sophomore year in high school.
 This can be a great benefit to you, since it allows you to create a relationship with an advisor from the University who can help guide you every step of the way.
 In addition, applying early gets you access to:

-- More scholarship opportunities
+- > More scholarship opportunities

-- Notification of scholarship eligibility when you apply
+- > Notification of scholarship eligibility when you apply

-- Select your spot in the dorms
+- > Select your spot in the dorms

-- Better class choices

-- Campus events

-- Student news

 WHO'S ADMITTED TO UAT?

 UAT welcomes exceptional students who are passionate about learning in every phase of their life.
 Just as important in the admissions process is your aptitude for technology.
 For instance, a good student who has been programming and building websites or advanced robots is of more interest to UAT Admissions than someone who has not demonstrated an aptitude for technology, but has top grades and test scores.
-In other words, we're looking for future technology innovators and patent holders!
-SO...
-WHAT'S NEXT?
+In other words, we're looking for future technology innovators and patent holders! uat.edu/apply.

-Prospective students can apply online at uat.edu/apply.
 Admissions requirements and the online application are both found on this page.
-Soon after your application has been received and reviewed by our Acceptance Committee, you will be notified of your acceptance status.
+Soon after your application Acceptance Committee, you will be notified of your acceptance status.
 If you need help or advisement with the application process, or if you just have questions, please contact our Admissions Office at 800.658.5744.

-SUMMER 2021 SEMESTER May 10 - August 20

-FALL 2021 SEMESTER September 7 - December 21

-SPRING 2022 SEMESTER January 10 - April 29